Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 She thinks she has.

-So any of you people calling me saying, well, these records, she may not have really done much.
+So any of you people calling me and saying, well, he's made out of these records.

 If we ever figure out what's in those records, we'll never get them.

-The charter amendment failed by 55 to 45 percent margin with 4100 votes cast 4136.
+The charter amendment failed by 55 to 45 percent margin with 4,100 votes cast, 4,136.

-Some residents of the town were outraged that the city and a local clergy association cut a deal with the ACLU to move the nativity scene, which had been displayed on public property for about 25 years away from government grounds and onto a patch of grass outside a church.
+Some residents of the town were outraged that the city and a local clergy association cut a deal with the ACLU to move the nativity scene, which had been displayed on public property for about 25 years, away from government grounds and onto a patch of grass outside a church.

-Uh the display uh since it's uh spent its first Christmas at its new location last year, but those who want to return the nativity scene to public property petitioned to get the measure on the ballot where it was defeated.
+The display senate spent its first Christmas at its new location last year, but those who want to return the nativity scene to public property petitioned to get the measure on the ballot where it was defeated, essentially by the ACLU.

 The description will be replaced with a person who has been adjudicated by a court of competent jurisdiction to lack the capacity to understand the act of voting.

-Uh so nice to know now that intelligent voting will be taking place in New Jersey, right?
+So nice to know now that intelligent voting will be taking place in New Jersey, right?

 Replace a section of the Constitution that call people insane and idiots with this.

-So they can't oh, and other good news.
+Oh, and other good news.

-One thing out of North Carolina, uh there was a big property tax, uh property transfer tax rejected all across the state.
+There was a big property tax, property transfer tax rejected all across the state.

-Wake Durham and Orange County officials see a pretty clear message when voters in other counties make it clear they won't accept a new tax to help pay for the costs of growth.
+Wake, Durham, and Orange County officials see a pretty clear message when voters in other counties make it clear they won't accept a new tax to help pay for the costs of growth.

-Sound sound defeat.
+Sound, sound defeat.

 No to tax increases anywhere.